rajeha/validate-SV/README.md

 ```
 $ LC_ALL=C grep -w -F -f ids.tmp < alignment.sam > subset.sam
 ```
 1-c) fix header information in the new SAM file.
-If the genome you're working with has 3 chromosomes, you need the top 4 lines from teh original SAM file:
+If the genome you're working with has 3 chromosomes, you need the top 4 lines from the original SAM file:
 ```
 $ echo -e "$(head -4 ../alignment.sam)\n$(cat subset.sam" > subset.sam
 ```